CPHDH/Curatescape/README.md

 # About Curatescape

-Curatescape is a set of themes and plugins for the [Omeka](http://omeka.org) CMS, and native client applications for Android and iOS devices.
+Curatescape is a set of themes and plugins for the [Omeka Classic](https://omeka.org/classic) CMS, and native client applications for Android and iOS devices.
 For more information, visit [curatescape.org](https://curatescape.org/) or view the [GitHub project wiki](https://github.com/CPHDH/Curatescape/wiki).

 # Server-side Setup